You are viewing our mobile site – view full site.

 Click on the map to enlarge.
 Watershed map courtesy of Manitowoc County Soil and Water Conservation Department.
 New!
 Zoom in even closer with this new interactive watershed mapping tool.

-- View complete Twin Lakes regulations at DNR
+- View Twin Lakes fishing regulations on DNR website

 - Open All Year